blok-ui/blok.core/readme.md

 // will trace 4
 ```

 Unlike Observers, Computations keep track of their producers and consumers.
 Should a Computation ever reach a state where it no longer has any consumers, it will stop being live and will remove itself from the reactive graph, freeing itself up to be garbage collected.
 This means you don't need to worry about manually disposing Computations.
 This is not always desirable (as you will often want a Computation to stay live even if it doesn't have any consumers), in which case you can use the `Computation.persist(...)` static method.
 Note that Computations created this way *must* be manually disposed *and* will not be observable themselves.
-Think of an persistent Computation as an Observer that can return a value.

 ```haxe
 var a = new Signal(1);